korewireless/OmniCore-C-Device-SDK/doc/user_guide.md

 For a complete API reference and code samples, see the following directories in the [Omnicore IoT Device SDK for Embedded C GitHub repository](https://github.com/korewireless/Omnicore-C-Device-SDK).

- * `examples/`: Includes an example of how to connect and then publish/subscribe to Cloud IoT Core MQTT topics
+ * `examples/`: Includes an example of how to connect and then publish/subscribe to OmniCore MQTT topics

 The first part of this user guide summarizes features and requirements.
 If you're ready to start using the Device SDK, review the [Typical client application workflow](#typical-client-application-workflow).